 Blizzards damage the political subdivisions economy through increased snow removal costs and loss of crops and animals to the local agriculture.
 Some storms damage structures due to falling trees and heavy snow accumulation.
-During blizzards many local businesses may be affected by road closures due to heavy snowfall and travel restrictions.

-Fall River County is highly vulnerable to blizzards based on historical events.
-Heavy snowfall due to the higher elevations generating more snowfall than lower elevations is of major concern future blizzards are a major hazard for Fall River County.
+Fall River County is highly vulnerable to blizzards and heavy snowfall due to the higher elevations generating more snowfall than lower elevations.